 Daytime Symptoms of Snoring Include:

 - Poor Job Performance

-Snoring during sleep may be a sign or first alarm of Obstructive Sleep Apnea (OSA)
+Snoring during sleep may be a sign of Obstructive Sleep Apnea (OSA)